 The Inspections Unit conducts staff inspections.
-A staff inspection will be conducted within all organizational components at least once every three years.
+A staff inspection is conducted within all organizational components at least once every three years.
 At his discretion, the Chief of Police may direct additional staff inspections.
-During an inspection, members of the inspection team have the same authority as the Chief of Police to examine Departmental property, records and documents.
+During an inspection, members of the inspection team have the same authority as the Chief of Police to examine departmental property, records, and documents.